10 of the best probiotics for kids for 2025

 Type: Powder

-At only £8.95 for 90g, this is one of the best value products on this list.
-This child-friendly powder – which comes in a playfully designed box with cute characters on the front – contains five billion friendly bacteria with eight different strains.
+At only £6.97 for 90g (at time of writing on Amazon), this is one of the best value products on this list.
+This child-friendly powder – which comes in a playfully designed box with cute bacteria cartoons on the front – contains five billion friendly bacteria with eight different strains.

 It’s also free from sugar, artificial colours, flavours and preservatives, and is also gluten- and dairy-free.